-The producers of the GOLO diet claim that “healthy and optimized insulin levels are very important to helping the body release stored fat.”
+The producers of the GOLO diet claim that “healthy and optimized insulin levels are very important in helping the body release stored fat.”
 Therefore, by following an insulin resistance diet, you can lose weight and potentially normalize your insulin levels.

 According to the GOLO website, a 2010 controlled open clinical study followed 35 obese people on the GOLO diet for 12 months, and at 26 weeks the average weight loss was almost 31 pounds.
 No further results were disclosed, including evidence or statistics.